 - Imposition applications also tend to use Form XObjects for repetitive content.
 A PDF flat that has been imposed using an imposition tool like KIM PDF or Preps will contain Form XObjects.

 - Many applications or tools, such as Quite A Box Of Tricks, tend to use Form XObjects when processing annotations and Acrobat Form fields.

-- Though not technically required, Acrobat Distiller seems to make Form XObjects whenever there is OPI, even when only made up of a single image which could be represented as the simpler Image XObject.
+- Though not technically required, Acrobat Distiller seems to make Form XObjects whenever there is OPI, even when only made up of a single image that could be represented as the simpler Image XObject.
 If you do not have an OPI workflow, you can turn off the ‘Preserve OPI’ option in the Distiller Job Options and eliminate many occurrences of Form XObjects.

 Issues with Form XObjects

-In the distant past Adobe actively discouraged the use of Form XObjects.
+In the distant past, Adobe actively discouraged the use of Form XObjects.
 This may at that time have been caused by restrictions in their own PDFLibrary API.
 Some tools that used this API, such as early versions of Enfocus PitStop, were fairly restricted in their handling of Form XObjects.
 Those old PitStop versions could for instance not properly preflight Form XObjects nor could such elements be edited.
-Meanwhile those limitations have been resolved.
+Meanwhile, those limitations have been resolved.
 There may still be tools that have problems in handling Form XObjects but I am not aware of any.